 However, the remnant as presented in Ruth, the Moabitess, is not connected to the true Boaz through tribulation and trial.
 Nor is the atonement for guilt – an aspect with which other parts of God’s Word deal – in the foreground.
 The book of Ruth shows how God forms a seed that can regain possession of His land, from which the people have left.
 This book is about restoring forfeited and lost blessings.
 It shows that this restoration does not take place through oppression or through atonement, but as a result of the love between two hearts that are attracted to each other.

-The question that arises is: How is it possible that a woman from the nations, and especially from Moab, is a picture of the remnant of Israel?
-If we realize well what the condition of the remnant is, it becomes clear that there can be no picture more excellent of the remnant than Ruth, precisely because she is a Moabitess.
+The question that arises is this: How is it possible that a woman from the nations, and especially from Moab, can be a picture of the remnant of Israel?
+If we fully realize what the condition of the remnant is, it becomes clear that there can be no picture more excellent of the remnant than Ruth, precisely because she is a Moabitess.
 The fact that she is a Moabitess is the clearest expression of the fact that the people have completely lost any right to the restoration of their land and possession of the inheritance.
 Israel has lost everything, because it has failed in everything.
-There can and will never again be fruit of the fig tree – the fig tree is also a picture of Israel after the flesh (Mk 11:13-14a13Seeing at a distance a fig tree in leaf, He went [to see] if perhaps He would find anything on it; and when He came to it, He found nothing but leaves, for it was not the season for figs.14He said to it, “May no one ever eat fruit from you again!”
+There cannot be, and will never again will be, fruit of the fig tree – the fig tree is also a picture of Israel after the flesh (Mk 11:13-14a13Seeing at a distance a fig tree in leaf, He went [to see] if perhaps He would find anything on it; and when He came to it, He found nothing but leaves, for it was not the season for figs.14He said to it, “May no one ever eat fruit from you again!”
 And His disciples were listening.).

 ), which means “not My people”.
 He considers the people as belonging to the nations because of their sins of idolatry and the rejection of the Lord Jesus.
 If the people, that is, a remnant, come as strangers, in the awareness that they have lost everything through their own fault, they will be accepted as the object of God’s grace.